Civil Defence Emergency Management Act 2002

 You could also call this:

-"Who pays for groups that help manage civil defence emergencies and how they work together"
+"Who pays for help when managing emergencies and how the costs are shared"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.